-In this post we will show you some of the best icon themes for Ubuntu, ranging from modern, flat icon sets, to a circular icon pack carrying a colourful twist.
+In this post we show you some of the best icon themes for Ubuntu, ranging from modern, flat icon sets, to circular icon packs that carry a colourful twist.

-Oh, and as this article is constantly updated you don’t need to fret about any of the links or information being out of date.
-So feel free to bookmark this list now for future reference, or share it on social media!
+Better yet, as this article is constantly updated you don’t need to fret about any of the links or information being out of date.
+Feel free to bookmark this list now for future reference, or share it on social media!

 The Best Icon Themes for Ubuntu

 Ubuntu being Linux (and Linux being awesome) means you’re not stuck with the vanilla-flavoured defaults the distro ships with.
 It’s easy to change icon theme on Ubuntu to give your desktop a striking new look, all in one easy move.

 To change icon theme on Ubuntu 16.04 LTS you need to use the Unity Tweak Tool app (free, available to install from Ubuntu Software).
 If you’re using Ubuntu 18.04 LTS you can use the GNOME Tweaks to change icon theme (again, free and available in Ubuntu Software).

 If you’re not sure how to install Ubuntu icons don’t worry; we explain how to install each of the icon packs listed below.

 Finally, all of the icon sets listed work fine on the Ubuntu and Ubuntu-based distributions, such as Linux Mint and Peppermint OS.